scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 #### Core Path-Segment Registration

 The core beaconing process creates path segments from core AS to core AS.
 These core-segments are then added to the control service path database of the core AS that created the segment, so that local and remote endpoints can obtain and use these core-segments.
 In contrast to the intra-ISD registration procedure, there is no need to register core-segments with other core ASes (as each core AS will receive PCBs originated from every other core AS).

-**Note**: For a detailed description of path-segment registration, see the section "Registration of Path Segments" in {{I-D.dekater-scion-controlplane}}.

 ### Path Lookup